dc-larsen/davidlarsen.me/README.md

 - Suggest improvements
 - Use as a template for your own site (please customize!)

+## Credits

+Special thanks to [Tyler Howard](https://github.com/tylernhoward) for the original inspiration and website concept! 🙌

+Check out his awesome project: [tylernhoward.github.io](https://github.com/tylernhoward/tylernhoward.github.io)

+This site started as a template from Tyler's work and evolved into a security-hardened, modern implementation with Nuxt 3.

 ## License

 MIT License - see LICENSE file for details.